Double Glazing is the Ultimate In Sound Reduction And Energy Efficiency!

 New Double Glazing To Your Home Or Business

-Argon is used to fill the space created by the spacer at times when increased sound reduction and energy efficiency is called for.
-This type of gas has a low conductivity property that makes it all the more useful for its purpose.
+Argon gas is used to fill the space created by the spacer at times when increased sound reduction and energy efficiency is called for.
+Argon has a low conductivity property that makes it a better insulating material.

 The window frames for these double glazed windows are wider than the usual window frames.
 This thicker window frame ensures that the thickness of the IGU is accommodated.